Seb974/cap_mechant/README.md

 # The project's aim

-Ap'Hero is a project written in symfony.
+ClikEat is a project written in symfony.
 Ap'Hero is a Proof Of Concept of a eCommerce in Symfony4 without using sylius.

 ---